paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-041-food-for-peace.md

 (2) not to restrict or limit the export of such commodities and products except under the most compelling circumstances;

-(3) that any prohibition or limitation on the export of such commodities or products should be imposed only in time of a national emergency declared by the President under the Export Administration Act [[50 U.S.C.
-4601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4601&num=0&edition=prelim) et seq.]; and
+(3) that any prohibition or limitation on the export of such commodities or products should be imposed only in time of a national emergency declared by the President under the Export Administration Act; and

 (4) that contracts for the export of such commodities or products entered into before the imposition of any prohibition or limitation on the export of such commodities or products should not be abrogated.

 ### Statutory Notes

 #### References in Text
 The Export Administration Act, referred to in par.
 (3), probably means the Export Administration Act of 1979, Pub.
 L. 96–72, Sept.
 29, 1979, 93 Stat.
-503, which is classified principally to chapter 56 (§ 4601 et seq.) of Title 50, War and National Defense.
-For complete classification of this Act to the Code, see Tables.
+503, which was classified principally to chapter 56 (§ 4601 et seq.) of Title 50, War and National Defense, prior to repeal by Pub.
+L. 115–232, div.
+A, title XVII, § 1766(a), Aug.
+13, 2018, 132 Stat.
+2232, except for sections 11A, 11B, and 11C thereof ([50 U.S.C.
+4611](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4611&num=0&edition=prelim), 4612, 4613).

 #### Codification
 Section is comprised of section 1133(a) of Pub.
 L. 99–198.
 Section 1133(b) of Pub.
 L. 99–198 amended [section 1736j of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1736j&num=0&edition=prelim).